wilsonte-umich/wilsonte-umich.github.io/pages/resources.md

 permalink: /resources/
 ---

-We are happy to make the following protocols and resources publicly available.
+Please stay tuned for a listing and description of the protocols and computational and other data resources made available by our research groups.